 Estate Planning Spurred by the Pandemic

 By most estimates, the majority of Americans do not have an estate plan in place.
+But recently it’s been noticed that estate planning has been spurred by the pandemic.
 Topics like death and sickness are easier to avoid than deal with so estate planning often gets pushed to the backburner.
 However, the COVID-19 pandemic has shown us that you never know what the future holds and that the time to create an estate plan is now.
 Estate planning and the pandemic is particularly relevant in terms of incapacitation.

 At a time when most Americans feel out of control, estate planning can provide a sense of security.
 A comprehensive, current estate plan answers all those scary “what if” questions: What if something happens to me?
 Who will care for my children?
 Who will get my property?
 Will my family be provided for?
 Completing an estate plan with the help of a qualified attorney will answer these questions.
 When you take time to consider your estate planning and the pandemic and its possible effect on your family, like others, you will gain a huge sense of relief that you have taken care of this and that you and your family are protected.